-HIV is a sexually transmitted disease (STI).
+HIV is a virus that is mainly transmitted via unprotected sex.
 While these days its symptoms are manageable, if left untreated it can develop into the life-threatening AIDS virus.

-If you’re worried you might have HIV, or you have questions about the virus, it’s vital that you speak to one of our doctors as soon as possible.
+If you’re worried you might have HIV, or you have questions about the virus, it’s vital that you speak to a doctor as soon as possible.

-HIV is an STI that affects your immune system’s ability to fight off illnesses.
+HIV is a virus that affects your immune system’s ability to fight off illnesses.
 It’s spread through coming into contact with certain bodily fluids of an infected person, most often through unprotected sex.

 Over the last few decades, there have been huge advances in HIV treatment, so it’s possible to live a long, healthy life if you contract the virus.

-However if you don’t get the treatment you need, your symptoms can progress to the AIDS virus, at which point your immune system is unable to defend your body against infection and serious illness.
+However if you don’t get the treatment you need, your symptoms can progress into AIDS, at which point your immune system is unable to defend your body against infection and serious illness.

 Up to 80% of people who contract HIV will experience symptoms of flu around 2-6 weeks after they’re infected.

 Getting these symptoms after having unprotected sex does not mean you definitely have HIV, but it does mean you should get yourself checked out.